tcotten-scrypted/persistent-stochastic-ablation-resmlp/TOOLS.md

 ### `make_figure_design_space.py`

-Generate design space visualization for SimpleMLP architectures.
+Generate design space visualization for ResMLP architectures.

 **Purpose**: Creates a logarithmic scatter plot showing the design space of all tested architectures, visualizing the relationship between network depth and width.